In Arkansas, all evictions follow the same process:

 Arkansas Eviction Process Timeline

-In Arkansas, an eviction can be completed in as little as 2 to 4 weeks, but can take longer depending on the reason for eviction, whether the eviction is contested, which days courts are (or aren’t) in session and other various possible delays.
+In Arkansas, an eviction can be completed in as little as 2 to 4 weeks, but can take longer depending on the reason for eviction and whether the eviction is contested

 Below are the parts of the Arkansas eviction process outside the control of landlords for cases that go uncontested.